abelson-lab/scATOMIC/README.md

 ``` r
 results_lung <- create_summary_matrix(prediction_list = cell_predictions, use_CNVs = F, modify_results = T, mc.cores = 1, raw_counts = lung_cancer_demo_data, min_prop = 0.5 )
 ```

-    ## Warning: The following features are not present in the object: MLF1IP, not
-    ## searching for symbol synonyms

-    ## Warning: The default method for RunUMAP has changed from calling Python UMAP via reticulate to the R-native UWOT using the cosine metric
-    ## To use Python UMAP via reticulate, set umap.method to 'umap-learn' and metric to 'correlation'
-    ## This message will be shown once per session

-    ## Warning: Keys should be one or more alphanumeric characters followed by an
-    ## underscore, setting key from magic_rna_ to magicrna_

-    ## [1] "Added MAGIC output to MAGIC_RNA.
-To use it, pass assay='MAGIC_RNA' to downstream methods or set seurat_object@active.assay <- 'MAGIC_RNA'."

-    ## Warning: Keys should be one or more alphanumeric characters followed by an
-    ## underscore, setting key from magic_rna_ to magicrna_

-    ## [1] "Added MAGIC output to MAGIC_RNA.
-To use it, pass assay='MAGIC_RNA' to downstream methods or set seurat_object@active.assay <- 'MAGIC_RNA'."

 ``` r
 head(results_lung)